 Things to Do in Bruges for Families

 If the crush becomes too much, simply turn the corner and leave the main square and tourist attractions.
 Wander along the narrow side streets and lanes where only the locals go.
-And don’t worry about getting lost.
+Appreciate the medieval buildings in Bruges and don’t worry about getting lost.
 Guide yourself by the church spires and you’ll easily find your way back to the Grand Place.

 Use the Map Below to Search for Hotel and Short-Term Rental Options